aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/imailmergedatasource/getvalue/_index.md

 title: IMailMergeDataSource.GetValue
 linktitle: GetValue
 second_title: Aspose.Words for .NET API Reference
-description: IMailMergeDataSource method.
+description: IMailMergeDataSource GetValue method.
 Returns a value for the specified field name or false if the field is not found in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.mailmerging/imailmergedatasource/getvalue/